-With a brand spankin’ new year right around the corner, many branding and marketing pros like myself are making predictions for business trends in 2018… and guys, I’m *REALLY* excited about mine.
+With a brand spankin’ new year here, many branding and marketing pros like myself are making predictions for business trends in 2018… and guys, I’m *REALLY* excited about mine.

 While I already see this trend happening in so many brands, I know it will only continue to help businesses flourish as they adopt this practice.
 So without further ado, here’s my prediction…